Learn about managing all aspects of user accounts including managing two-factor authentication.

 You can view user account information for each user and modify the user role.

-Note: You must have Zone Administrator privileges to change the user role for other user accounts within the zone.
+You must have Zone Administrator privileges to change the user role for other user accounts within the zone.

-Click the email address of the user you want to view account information for.
+From the User Accounts page, click the email address of the user you want to view account information for.

 In the User Account Info dialog box, you can change the user role.